 Both have their physical and psychological benefits, as well as pitfalls.

 Less experienced runners often start their race at a too optimistic pace and have to slow down considerably in the second half.
 Hence the danger of starting too fast is that you might end up walking the last part of the race – or not be able to finish at all.

 So it might seem safer to follow the opposite strategy, of starting at a slower, more cautious pace and finishing faster.
 However, here you run the risk of accelerating too late in the race and not running at your consistent best.

 A DIFFERENT RACE PACING STRATEGY

-Alternatively, if around the 18 mile mark you feel your legs are still in good shape, you may consider raising your pace slightly.
+Alternatively, if around the 30 KM mark you feel your legs are still in good shape, you may consider raising your pace slightly.
 At this point you will also start to overtake runners who started too fast and are now paying the price for it.
 Passing other runners will definitely give you a boost, just when you need it most.

 Do you need to create a running plan that is customized to your goals?
-Take your running to the next level with the MY ASICS app and sign up today!
+Take your running to the next level with the ASICS Runkeeper app and sign up today!

 At ASICS we are dedicated to helping you perform your best in marathon running.
-Come shop our full collection of running gear in running shoes and running clothing today!
+Come shop our full collection of running shoes and running clothing today!